Civil Restraints in Restraining Order Cases

 To enter civil restraints agreement, does the Plaintiff need to drop the restraining order?

-In order to enter civil restraints, the Plaintiff has to drop the initial restraining order.
-The civil restraints essentially is entered in lieu of the restraining order.
-This is beneficial to the plaintiff because he or she is guaranteed some protection through this agreement and they avoid having to go through the trial on the final restraining order (FRO).
-It is also beneficial to the defendant because the civil restraints does not require you to get fingerprinted and photographed and entered into a statewide database for domestic violence offenders.
+A civil restraints agreement is also beneficial to the defendant because the civil restraints does not require you to get fingerprinted and photographed and entered into a statewide database for domestic violence offenders.
 Also, if you violate civil restraints you do not get arrested like a restraining order.
 The other party can petition the court to sanction you for violating the civil restraints agreement.

 In order to dismiss the temporary restraining order, the Plaintiff must speak to the domestic violence counselors at the court so they understand the cycle of domestic violence and the Judge can confirm that they are dismissing the restraining order freely and voluntarily.
 They must confirm that no one is forcing or threatening the Plaintiff to dismiss the restraining order.
+They will sign some paperwork acknowledging their rights and that they understand the cycle of domestic violence and they are dismissing the restraining order of their own free will.
+Then this dismissal and the civil restraints agreement will be placed on the record in Court with the Judge.

 If the defendant commits a new act of domestic violence or violates the conditions of the civil restraints agreement, nothing prevents the Plaintiff from filing a new restraining order.
 He or she can show the Court the prior agreement and that the defendant failed to comply with it so the Court should issue a final restraining order now to protect the Plaintiff moving forward.